 I was very lucky to visit Montevideo during the 2025 Día del Patrimonio Celebrating Uruguay's Heritage.
 A huge variety of locations were open that would normally be closed to the public, and I was able to visit a number of them including the Palacio Legislativo, French Embassy, Piria Palace, and the Montevideo Naval Base.

 As a place to visit, there wasn't a huge amount to do within Montevideo itself.
 There were museums, but generally small.
+I did enjoy the tile museum, though!
 Restaurants were good, but not particularly cheap, and the hours tended to be quite limited (evenings, and maybe 12-3pm).

 If Montevideo had limited attractions, Asuncion went a step further.
 There were still things to do, but I don't think I would have been able to spend more than a weekend on tourist stuff.